codeandcraftacademy/codeandcraftacademy.github.io/about.md

 ---

 ### Our Goals
-- **Empower** students with creativity and critical thinking to prepare them for an everchanging world
+- **Empower** students with creativity and critical thinking skills to prepare them for an everchanging world
 - **Expose** students to engineering and programming through interactive and comprehensive courses
 - **Develop** self-directed learners with the ability to cooperate and collaborate with others